 Indulge in the tastes of Nashville, Tennessee on a locally guided food tour.
 In addition to the classic local eats – like Southern BBQ and Nashville Hot Chicken – tours are peppered with history and insider tips (so it is really like taking two tours in one!).
 The mid-day tours are 3-hour walking culinary adventures – and no one leaves hungry!
 Book it now!

-After your filling lunch, stretch your legs along the Cumberland River.
-Start at Riverfront Park, then cross the John Seigenthaler Pedestrian Bridge to Cumberland Park for nice views of the city.
+After your filling lunch, carve out a little time in your Nashville trip itinerary to take a walk along the Cumberland River.
+Start at Riverfront Park, then cross the John Seigenthaler Pedestrian Bridge to Cumberland Park for epic views of Nashville.

-Then, walk the length of Lower Broadway by day – and pop into the historic Ernest Tubb Record Shop or one of the country western clothing stores – like Boot Country – to peruse the abundance of leather boots and cowboy hats.
+Then, get a different view of Lower Broadway – one in the daylight.
+Walk the length of the street and pop into the historic Ernest Tubb Record Shop.
+Make it a true weekend in Nashville and go shopping at one of the country western clothing stores – like Boot Country – to peruse the abundance of leather boots and cowboy hats.

 Yee-Haw Brewing Co

-Established in Johnson City, Tennessee in 2015, the Yee-Haw Brewing taproom in Nashville is an entertaining spot to spend the afternoon.
-Featuring a spacious interior, outdoor loungers and games, guests are invited to sip flights of craft beer and moonshine tastings.
+If you are starting to get thirsty (and we’re not judging!), the Yee-Haw Brewing taproom in Nashville is an entertaining spot to spend an afternoon during your three days in Nashville.
+The taproom features a spacious interior, outdoor loungers and games.
+Guests are invited to enjoy a leisurely afternoon sipping flights of craft beer and moonshine tastings.

-Pro Tip: The Bluebird Cafe is another legendary venue for up-and-coming songwriters – but it is a little bit further out of town and will require transportation to get there.
+Pro Tip: The Bluebird Cafe is another legendary venue for up-and-coming songwriters – and a popular destination on Nashville weekend trips.
+Just note that it is a little bit further out of town and will require transportation to get there.

 DAY 3 of Your Nashville Weekend Trip

-On the last day of your 3-day weekend in Nashville, delve into more of the city’s history – not only the music scene, but of the state itself!
+On the last day of your 3-day weekend in Nashville, delve into more fascinating history – not only the Nashville music scene, but the state of Tennessee as well.

-A leisurely weekend boozy brunch has become all the rage lately.
+A leisurely Nashville weekend boozy brunch has become all the rage – it’s an experience not to be missed on your Nashville trip.
 Top places for brunch in Nashville include Biscuit Love (a trendy spot with origins as a food truck that will likely have long lines) and Woolworth on Fifth (a historic site of civil rights protests during the 60s).
-At either place, get an order of a Southern classic: chicken and biscuits!
+At either place, get an order of a Southern classic: Chicken and biscuits!

 Country Music Hall of Fame

-Pro Tip: Fans of Johnny Cash might want to consider visiting The Johnny Cash Museum – which is dedicated entirely to him and his music!
+Pro Tip: If there is time in your Nashville Weekend Itinerary, also consider visiting The Johnny Cash Museum – which is dedicated entirely to him and his music!

 Tennessee State Capitol and Bicentennial Capitol Mall State Park

-Spend the rest of the afternoon at the Tennessee State Capitol building and the adjacent Bicentennial Capitol Mall State Park.
-The State Capitol Building is a national historic landmark – and is open to visitors for free self-guided tours (even on Sunday, from 1-5pm!).
+Spend the rest of your afternoon at the Tennessee State Capitol building and the adjacent Bicentennial Capitol Mall State Park.
+The State Capitol Building is a national historic landmark – and is open to visitors for free self-guided tours (during weekdays).

 In the Bicentennial Capitol Mall Park, visitors can take a walk along the paths, learning about the state’s history via the informational plaques and many monuments.
-Also located near the park are the Nashville Farmer’s Market, the Tennessee State Museum and the Nashville Public Library (which features an excellent Civil Rights Movement Exhibit for free).
+Other attractions near the park to include in your Nashville trip planner are the Nashville Farmer’s Market, the Tennessee State Museum and the Nashville Public Library (which features an excellent Civil Rights Movement Exhibit for free).

-If you are staying in town for dinner, make your final meal one to remember with Hot Chicken from Hattie B’s.
-The casual, counter-service fried chicken restaurant is a city favorite.
-The chicken sandwiches come with a choice of Southern sides – like their amazing potato salad, pimento mac and cheese and baked beans.
+Make the final meal on your Nashville in 3 Days trip one to remember with Hot Chicken from Hattie B’s.
+The casual, counter-service fried chicken restaurant is a city favorite and a must-eat on a long weekend in Nashville.
+The spicy chicken sandwiches come with a choice of Southern sides – like their amazing potato salad, pimento mac and cheese and baked beans.

 Pro Tip: Guests in a hurry can avoid the wait by ordering ahead of time online.

-If time allows, spend your final hours in the city wandering through Music Row (home to record label office and recording studios), visiting the Vanderbilt University campus or strolling through Centennial Park.
+As your weekend trip to Nashville winds to a close, spend your final hours in the city wandering through some of the best districts near Hattie B’s.
+Walk through Music Row (home to record label office and recording studios) and consider visiting the Vanderbilt University campus or strolling through Centennial Park.

 More Things To Do in Nashville, Tennessee

 We packed our 3 days in Nashville, Tennessee with some of the absolute best things to see and do in the city.
-That said, there are still more attractions in the city!
+That said, there are still more attractions in the city that you could visit on a weekend in Nashville!
 Fellow travelers may want to squeeze a few more top sights into their Nashville trip itinerary.